Jesiara/Software_Project/README.md

 # HeartMonitor

-This app which is named "HeartMonitor" will provide the user to monitor his blood pressure .
+CardioTrack is a user-friendly Android app that helps monitor heart rate, BMI, and blood pressure.
+With its intuitive interface and convenient features, it provides a seamless experience for users to track their vital health metrics.
+Whether for daily health management or maintaining a healthy lifestyle, CardioTrack is the ultimate companion for heart monitoring and wellness.

-Each measurement have the following field:
+This app which is named "HeartMonitor" will provide the user to monitor his blood pressure Each measurement have the following field:
 1.date measured (presented in dd-mm-yyyy format).

 2.time measured (presented in hh:mm format)